lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {{Fig-archi}} based on {{I-D.ietf-lpwan-overview}} terminology represent the architecture for compression/decompression.
 The Thing or End-System is running applications which produce UDP/IPv6 flows.
 These flows are compressed by a LPWAN Compressor (LC) to reduce the headers size.
-Resulting information is send on a frame to the LPWAN Radio Network to a Radio Gateway (RG) which forward the frame to a Network Gateway.
+Resulting information is sent on a frame to the LPWAN Radio Network to a Radio Gateway (RG) which forwards the frame to a Network Gateway.
-The Network Gateway sends the data to a LC for decompression.
-They both share the same rules.
+The Network Gateway sends the data to a LC for decompression which shares the same rules with the ES.
 The LC can be located on the Network Gateway or in another places if a tunnel is established between the NG and the LC.
 This architecture forms a star topology.
 After decompression the packet can be sent on the Internet to one or several Application Servers (LA).